Historical AdvisorsRichard Drew Carey (1934-2013)

 Some of the older Minden residents, including Herman Ratcliff, recall that the landscape was rolling hills with no excavation markings as late as the mid 1950s (Cemetery).
 There were excavations and diggings around 1929-30.
 Harold Barrett grew up in the area on Sibley Road and he says that work did not involve the cemetery.

-There were many residents of Overton who were buried in the old cemetery but their graves no longer exist.
-A replacement fence and gate was put around the cemetery in the early 1930s and still stands today.
+There were many residents of Overton who were buried in the old cemetery but their graves were destroyed by I-20 excavation in 1958-59.
+A replacement fence and gate were put around the cemetery in the late 1950’s and still stands today.

 The tombstones still located at Overton Cemetery include: